 The safety and efficacy of the drug product for use in humans is essential before the drug product can be approved for import and/or manufacturing and/or marketing in the country.

-For development of any new drug the applicant is required to obtain license in Form-29 from State Licensing Authority based on NOC obtained from CDSCO.
+For development of any new drug the applicant is required to obtain license in Form-29 from State Licensing Authority based on NOC obtained from CDSCO in CT- 11/CT-14/CT-15.
 Test batches of new drugs for development and generation of data of any new drug should be manufactured only after obtaining the license in Form-29.
-Also, an applicant is required to file application in Form 44 along with prescribed fees in the form of treasury challan and all relevant data as per Schedule Y of Drugs and Cosmetics Rules, for seeking permission to import or manufacture of new drug substances and its formulations for marketing in the country or conduct of clinical trials in India.
+Also, an applicant is required to file application in Form 44 CT-18/CT-21 along with prescribed fees in the form of Bharatkosh challan and all relevant data as per New Drugs and Clinical Trials Rules, 2019.
+For seeking permission to import or manufacture of new drug substances and its formulations for marketing in the country or conduct of clinical trials in India.
 The documents include chemical and pharmaceutical information, animal pharmacological and toxicological data, clinical data of safety and efficacy, regulatory status in other countries etc., and results of clinical trials on local population.